rlking1985/spws/docs/modules.md

 ▸ `Const` **getCurrentUser**(`__namedParameters?`): `Promise`<`Operation`\>

-Gets the current logged in user
+Gets the current authenticated user.

+**`remark`** Authentication can be changed using a proxy server and supplying a username and password.
+This is not recommended and should be used for testing purposes only.

 #### Parameters